tallamjr/option3/README.md

 # OPT + 3 = \#

-`option3` is a proof of concept application that will be used to improve my understanding of using Kafka and Spark for developing machine learning data pipelines.
-Inspired by Stephane Maarek's [Kafka for Beginners](https://www.linkedin.com/learning/learn-apache-kafka-for-beginners) course, I hope to connect to the Twitter stream of tweets, apply some filtering and transformations, and finally visualise the processed data.
+`option3` is a proof of concept application that is being used to improve my understanding of Kafka and Spark for developing machine learning data pipelines.
+Inspired by Stephane Maarek's [Kafka for Beginners](https://www.linkedin.com/learning/learn-apache-kafka-for-beginners) course, I hope to connect to the Twitter stream of tweets, apply some filtering and transformations, and finally visualise, in real-time, the processed data.

 ## Engineering Plan